 In September 2003, LMDC, Port Authority, and Daniel Libeskind presented a revised master plan.
-The revised site plan enhanced the key design principles by relocating portions of commercial space off the WTC site, providing for park space in the area south of Liberty Street, and placing truck and busservicing infrastructure away from the memorial area.
-Memory Foundations included what had been called the "Freedom Tower", now known as One World Trade Center, which opened on November 3, 2014.
-This soaring tower contains 2.6 million square feet of office space, retail, rooftop restaurant, and an observation deck.
-The building includes state of the art security technology including extra fireproofing, structural redundancy, and chemical and biological filters for the air supply.
+The revised site plan enhances the key design principles by relocating portions of commercial space off the WTC site, providing for park space in the area south of Liberty Street, and placing truck and busservicing infrastructure away from the memorial area.
+Memory Foundations includes Freedom Tower, the soaring tower that will contain 2.6 million square feet of office space, retail, rooftop restaurants, and an observation deck.
+The building will include state of the art security technology including extra fireproofing, structural redundancy, and chemical and biological filters for the air supply.